15 Best Coastal Walks in Sydney

 South Coogee Wetlands

-Because this is a one-way walk, you can start from either end.
-Both Coogee and Maroubra are serviced by buses, and both offer plenty of parking options.
+As a one-way walk, you can start from either end.
+Both Coogee and Maroubra are well-serviced by buses and offer ample parking options.

 Distance: 5 km (one way)